freeCodeCamp/guide/src/pages/javascript/location-reload-method/index.md

 ```
 window.location.reload(false);
 ```
-*False* is the default parameter, so if left blank, `object.reload()` reloads the page using the broswer's cached data, i.e. is identical to using the method as `window.location.reload(false)`.
+*False* is the default parameter, so if left blank, `object.reload()` reloads the page using the broswer's cached data, i.e. is identical to using the method as `object.reload(false)`.

 To create the effect of browser-provided "Refresh"-option, you may want to create HTML-button and: